-- the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditor: - correspondence from ESFA: FNtI/NtI and 'minded to' letters.
+- the work of the internal auditor; - the financial management and governance self-assessment process or the school resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditor; - correspondence from ESFA: FNtI/NtI and 'minded to' letters.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and General Purposes Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Finance and General Purposes Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.